FOMOKN/Book-Recommendation-using-Variational-Autoencoders/README.md

 # Project
-This is a project about Book Recommendation using variational autoencoders.
+This is a project about Book Recommendation using Variational Autoencoders.
 I tried to find the most appropriate parameters for the dataset during the model training session.
 A comprehensive comparison of the performance of different models on different datasets was also made.

 Version: conda 4.5.11 -python 3.9.18 -pytorch 1.12.1 -cudatoolkit 11.3.1